How to Flirt Without it Seeming Like You're Flirting

 P isn't a supermodel, but she is a beautiful girl—the type of person that turns heads when she walks down the street.
 She is a smooth cocktail composed of confidence, sex appeal, looks and sweetness.
 And she gets more guys than anyone I know.

 While taking the train home from work one day, I chat with her about the art of flirting.
-We've both read countless articles about the basic Dos and Don'ts of the courtship game—as you probably have too.
+We've both read countless articles about the basic Dos and Don'ts of the courtship game—you probably have, too.

 The rules, which are pretty standard and obvious, sound something like this:

 - Lock eyes for several seconds, then, look away

 - Mimic the other person's body language

 - Show off your neck (for the ladies)

 Having been in a relationship for the last year and a half, I feel a little rusty in my flirting aptitude.
 Still, I have always recalled these rules of attraction dutifully.